 Time & frequency are the physical observable that can be measured with the highest accuracy.
 With lasers reaching the attosecond resolution, many ultra-fast phenomena can now be probed with exquisite precision, expanding to other electrically probing methods as well.
 This gave rise to a wealth of different type of time-resolved experiments that rely on the same pump & probe principle.
 The precise control of delays, minimizing jitter and latency, is therefore key for best results in this field.

 - time-domain analysis.

-Control the time lapse between an exited and relaxed state, measure the integrated output over a precise time-window (boxcar) or capture the averaged (lock-in) or instantaneous (digitizers) response.
+Control the time lapse between an excited and relaxed state, measure the integrated output over a precise time-window (boxcar) or capture the averaged (lock-in) or instantaneous (digitizers) response.

 - All integrated solution for generation/triggering, delay and sweeping of delay

 - Simple add-on to existing set-up